 b.
 Experience by Contract Duration

-Experience of a plusplus segment shall be examined to determine if mortality by contract duration increases materially due to selection at issue.
+Experience of a mortality segment shall be examined to determine if mortality by contract duration increases materially due to selection at issue.
 In the absence of information, the company shall assume that expected mortality will increase by contract duration for an appropriate select period.
 As an alternative, if the company determines that mortality is affected by selection, the company could apply margins to the expected mortality in such a way that the actual mortality modeled does not depend on contract duration.

 c.
 Modification and Relevance of Data

 Even for a large company, the quantity of life exposures and deaths are such that a significant amount of smoothing may be required to determine expected mortality curves from mortality experience.
-Expected mortality curves, when applied to the recent historic exposures (e.g., three to seven years), should not result in an estimate of aggregate number of deaths less (greater) than the actual number deaths during the exposure period for plus (minus) plusminussegments.
+Expected mortality curves, when applied to the recent historic exposures (e.g., three to seven years), should not result in an estimate of aggregate number of deaths less (greater) than the actual number deaths during the exposure period for mortality (longevity) segments.

 In determining expected mortality curves (and the credibility of the underlying data), older data may no longer be relevant.
 The “age” of the experience data used to determine expected mortality curves should be documented.